nonnb/nonnb.github.io/src/SmartGit/Manual/GitConcepts/GitNotes.md

 >     Please consult the available [notes merge strategies](https://git-scm.com/docs/git-notes#Documentation/git-notes.txt-merge) to choose an appropriate resolution strategy in your repository.
 >   - As commits are rewritten during rebasing operations such as squash, notes associated with rewritten commits will become orphaned and will not be associated with the rebased commit.

-### Configuring git to automatically push and fetch
+### Configuring automatic remote note synchronization

+By amending the configuration for a remote's `fetch` and `push` settings, it is possible to ensure notes remain synchronized with the remote whenever a push or fetch is performed.

 ```ini
 [remote "origin"]